 Comparing the number to the actual wins each team had.
 I was able to come up with +/- wins number you see in the far right column.

 These are the average wins each coach has earned above or below their seeding to this point in their career.

 *Data only includes coaching appearances with the team listed.

 Coach Calapari comes in at the top of the list.
-This only includes his tenure at Kentucky, but keep in mind that his numbers are only over five seasons.
+This only includes his tenure at Kentucky, but keep in mind that his numbers are only over six seasons.

 The Wildcats making the championship game as an 8 seed in 2014 skews his expectations quite a bit.

 My takeaway from this is that Tom Izzo has been the best Big Dance coach in modern history.
 His teams consistently out-perform their seeding.